repology/libversion/README.md

 O(N) computational complexity, O(1) stack memory requirements.

-4-argument form allows specifying flags for each version argument to tune comparison behavior is specific cases.
+4-argument form allows specifying flags for each version argument to tune comparison behavior in specific cases.
 Currently supported `flags` values are:

 * `VERSIONFLAG_P_IS_PATCH` _p_ letter is treated as _patch_